ExpressLRS/Docs/docs/info/signal-health.md

 ## Available RSSI OSD Fields

 * **RSSI dBm** - This is the true RSSI value we've talked about here, and is available on Betaflight after 4.1 (?) and iNav after 2.6 (?)
 * **Link Quality** - This is LQI discussed here, and has the same version requirements.
-Betaflight and iNav (LQ TYPE2 option) display add the RF Mode to this as well, e.g. `7:100` means mode 7 = 500Hz and 100% LQI.
+Betaflight and iNav (LQ TYPE2 option) display add the RF Mode to this as well, e.g. `7:100` means mode 7 = 250Hz and 100% LQI.
 * **RSSI Value** - Or sometimes just **RSSI**.
 This is the old undefined units of Signal Strength value that everyone is used to with no idea what value is good or what value is too bad.
-What value you'll actually see here varies, even on ExpressLRS, and is covered in the [RSSI Value OSD field](#RSSI-Value-OSD-field) section.
+What value you'll actually see here varies, even on ExpressLRS, and is covered in the [RSSI Value OSD field](#rssi-value-osd-field) section.
 It is not recommended to use this field unless you have to (e.g. DJI).

 ## RSSI Value OSD field